Early Brent history

 The population of Willesden and Wembley peaked at around 316,000 in around 1951.
 It then began to decline as people moved away, some to New Towns like Hemel Hempstead.

 In 1965, Willesden and Wembley joined to become the new London Borough of Brent.
-At this time there remained a divide between the richer, Conservative Wembley, and the poorer, Labour Willesden.
+At this time there remained a divide between the richer, Conservative Wembley, and the less economically developed, Labour Willesden.

 Nationally, Brent was the third highest spender per head of population and the second highest spender on social services.
 Industrial decline hit Brent hard from the 1970s onwards, and many jobs were lost.
 The population also continued to decline, from 296,000 in 1964 to 243,000 in 1990.